Cooper-Moreland/Engineering_4_Notebook/README.md

 Download [8.x](https://circuitpython.org/libraries) python library to use imports like servo, this one is in adafruit_motor.
 Every GP pin on the Pico is capable of PWM, but there is one catch.
 Some of the pins run on the same PWM channels, and you can only use one pin on the channel.
 For example, if I am driving one servo with board.GP0, I cannot drive a second servo with board.GP16, because they both use the PWM_A[0] channel, check [this](https://www.codrey.com/wp-content/uploads/2021/09/Raspberry-Pi-Pico-PWM-Pins.jpg) to see if the pins pwms overlap.

+## crash_avoidance_part_1

+### Reflection

+The [Pico](https://www.raspberrypi-spy.co.uk/wp-content/uploads/2021/01/raspberry_pi_pico_pinout.png) has a bunch of pins that can be used for I2C.
+Any of the blue labeled pins are I2C capable, but you must ensure that the SCL and SDA pins (labeled in blue) you use are from the same I2C bus.

 &nbsp;

 ## Onshape_Assignment_Template